johndmccrory/omeka-s-theme-multilingual/README.md

 # Multilingual: Omeka S theme

-This Omeka S theme allows for end-user locale switching.
+This Omeka S theme allows for end-user locale switching and more thorough translation capabilities.

 ## Preview